decodingml/llm-twin-course/course/module-4/README.md

 - how to fine-tune a Mistral7b-Instruct on our custom llm-twin dataset
 - what is PEFT (parameter-efficient-fine-tuning)
 - what purpose do QLoRA Adapters and BitsAndBytes configs serve
-- how to fetch versioned datasets from CometML
+- how to fetch versioned datasets from Comet ML
-- how to log training metrics and model to CometML
+- how to log training metrics and model to Comet ML
 - understanding model-specific special tokens
 - the detailed walkthrough of how the Qwak build system works